cemtanrikut/cemtanrikut/README.md

 ### 👋 Hi there, I'm Cem Tanrikut 👨‍💻

 Hey, I'm Cem.
-I'm a Golang Developer in Yemeksepeti & Delivery Hero Global Tech Hub.
+I'm a Golang Developer in Netherlands 🇳🇱.
 A book lover 📚 coffee lover ☕️ and **Pokemon** fan.

 ## 🌱 I'm a Gopher, Vegetarian and Coffee Lover!

 - 👨‍💻 I’m a backend engineer from Istanbul, Turkey
 - 📖 I’m currently learning frontend development
-- 🥅 2022 Goals: Develop more Golang APIs and learn to Flutter
+- 🥅 2023 Goals: Develop more Golang APIs and learn to Flutter
 - ⚡ Fun fact: I love to Japanese Culture like foods, mangas and anime